 Ben is responsible for the identification and development of new program and service initiatives at MaGrann.
 This role works closely with our internal consulting and implementation teams, together with stakeholders and clients, to respond to emerging opportunities and drive new approaches in support of advanced building performance and sustainability.
 By leveraging our history of engagement with industry, technology and programs, Ben is able to help MaGrann and our clients navigate rapidly evolving market challenges and innovations.

-As part of strategic development, Ben also supports program design for state and utility sponsored energy efficiency initiatives.
-He brings over 25 years of experience in residential program deployment, as well as his key relationships throughout the home performance industry.
-In particular, he has been responsible for the reconfiguration of utility low income programs from prescriptive to performance standards with integrated consumer education, and supported the continuing evolution of cost effective new construction programs in response to updated codes, standards and certification protocols.
-With Ben’s support, these programs in multiple states have won national recognition from ENERGY STAR, RESNET, AESP and ACEEE, as well as numerous local and regional awards.
+A significant element of this role is support of program design for state and utility sponsored energy efficiency initiatives.
+With over 30 years of experience in residential program deployment, as well as his key relationships throughout the home performance industry, key accomplishments have included reconfiguration of utility low income programs from prescriptive to performance standards (with a focus on integrated consumer education), and continuing the evolution of cost effective new construction programs in response to updated codes, standards and certification protocols.
+With Ben’s support, programs across multiple states have won national recognition from ENERGY STAR, RESNET, AESP and ACEEE, as well as numerous local and regional awards.

 Ben began his career in energy efficiency program development at the New Zealand Ministry of Energy in 1982.
 He has an MBA from Drexel University, Philadelphia and a B.S. from the University of Canterbury, New Zealand.
-He is a past president (and remains deeply involved) at his local food co-op – a town center revitalization initiative in Elkins Park, PA now generating $5 million in annual sales.
-And in his spare time he is an avid road cyclist and traveler.
+He is a past president of his local food co-op, and in his spare time he is an avid road cyclist and traveler.